kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 ***

 ## Data processing
-Hybrid means they are able to process data in batches or continuous streaming.
+- **Hybrid** means they are able to process data in batches or continuous streaming.
 Batch data processing is generally done by analytical data warehouse applications.
+- **Feature store** acts as a central hub for feature data and metadata across an ML project’s lifecycle.
 <details>
 <summary>Expand ⬇️</summary>
 <br>